Tech-at-DU/React-Redux-Timers-Tutorial/P03-Setup-Redux-Toolkit/readme.md

 ...
 ```

 The first action `addTimer` adds a new timer to the timers array.
-An action is a function that takes state and an action.
-You can see that state defined in initialState is an array, so the state parameter of this function is that array.
+An action is a function that define `state` and an `action` as parameters.
+You can see that state defined in `initialState` is an array, so the `state` parameter of this function is that array.

 This function creates a new timer and pushes it into the array.

-The payload will contain the name of the new timer.
-This is a required parameter for creating a new timer!
+The `payload` will contain the name of the new timer.
+Remember `createTime` needs a name.

 The `toggleTimer` function has the job of changing/toggling the state of a timer's `isRunning` property.